-Review the literature on forecasting Ψ
+Review the literature on forecasting (in progress) Ψ

 Summarise what is known about procedures that produce good forecasts, and measures that are relatively easier to forecast.
 This may involve reading secondary sources, or collecting past forecasts and investigating what made some of them successful.